sahilng/host-containerized-apps/README.md

 # Setup

+- Remove the example app directories `app1` and `app2` as well as the corresponding services from `docker-compose.yml`
 - Pull the repositories you'd like to run
 - Add these services to `docker-compose.yml`
 - Create `.env` based on `.env.example`